 To achieve that perfect snickerdoodle flavor, these scones have cream of tartar, which provides a distinct tang.
 The cinnamon-sugar mixture sprinkled on top also makes them taste like snickerdoodles, as well as the cinnamon glaze.

-Yes—when making scones, it’s essential that the butter is as cold as possible.
-By using very cold butter, it stays solid until it hits the heat of the oven.
+Yes!
+When making scones, it’s essential to keep the butter as cold as possible.
+Cold butter stays solid until it hits the heat of the oven.
 Then, it melts in the oven, creating flaky layers and helping the scones rise.

 Love this recipe?
 Please leave a star rating and review in the comments below!
 And don't forget to subscribe to The Baker's Almanac for even more baking recipes and tips.